SciML/DiffEqDocs.jl/docs/src/examples/outer_solar_system.md

 $$\dot{p} = -\nabla{V}(q)\quad \dot{q}=M^{-1}p.$$

-Thus $\dot{q}$ is defined by the masses.
+Thus, $\dot{q}$ is defined by the masses.
 We only need to define $\dot{p}$, and this is done internally by taking the gradient of $V$.
 Therefore, we only need to pass the potential function and the rest is taken care of.

 ```@example outersolarsystem
 eqs = vec(@.
 D(D(u))) .~ .- ModelingToolkit.gradient(potential, vec(u)) ./ repeat(M, inner=3)